Nell Rankin: Career

 Although Rankin made appearances with several major companies throughout her career, she spent most of her time in New York City performing at the Metropolitan Opera between 1951 and 1976; there she sang the role of Carmen, the Princess di Bouillon in Cilea's Adriana Lecouvreur, Madelon in Giordano's Andrea Chénier, Santuzza in Mascagni's Cavalleria rusticana, Marina in Mussorgsky's Boris Godunov (in English), Giulietta in Offenbach's Les Contes d'Hoffmann, Herodias in Richard Strauss's Salome, Maddalena in Verdi's Rigoletto, Azucena in Verdi's Il trovatore, Princess Eboli in Verdi's Don Carlo, Ulrica in Verdi's Un ballo in maschera, Brangäne in Wagner's Tristan und Isolde, Gutrune in Wagner's Götterdämmerung, Fricka in Wagner's Die Walküre and Ortrud in Wagner's Lohengrin among others.
 Her last performance with the company was as Laura in Ponchielli's La Gioconda on April 16, 1976.

 Other notable performances in Rankin's career include the starring role in CBS's television production of Carmen in 1954, and several productions at La Scala, including the role of Cassandra in Berlioz's Les Troyens in 1960.
 She made her Lyric Opera of Chicago debut in 1959 as Princess Eboli in Verdi's Don Carlo.
 She also appeared at the Teatro San Carlo in Naples as Adalgisa in Bellini's Norma in 1963.
 In 1971, she appeared as Carmen in the very first production made by the Lyric Opera Company of Long Island.

 She appeared at the Teatro Colón, Bellas Artes Opera in Mexico City, the Liceu in Barcelona and a score of other companies in Europe and North America.
 She was an admired recitalist and concert singer throughout her career.
 She was asked often asked by Sir Rudolf Bing to look soprano roles such as Elsa in Lohengrin.
-"Mr. Bing, I AM as soprano, but I am a MEZZO soprano."
+"Mr. Bing, I AM a soprano, but I am a MEZZO soprano."
 This is advice she would also give her students.
 After she retired from the Metropolitan Opera, Rankin devoted herself to teaching, first at the Academy of Vocal Arts in Philadelphia, from 1977 to 1984.
 Among her students were Tenor Richard Burke, Bass-Baritone Lucas Ernst, and Mezzo-Soprano Wanda Brister.
 She taught privately in New York City until she retired in 1991.